When to ease lockdowns? Nations offer wide mix of solutions

 France’s health agency urged the public to stick to social distancing measures that have been extended until at least May 11.
 “Don’t relax our efforts at the moment when confinement is bearing fruit,” the agency said.

 In the U.S., supporters of President Donald Trump protested in several states Saturday, ignoring social distancing and stay-at-home orders to demand that governors end controls on public activity.
-They were goaded on by Trump tweets.
+They were goaded on by tweets from Trump, who called on several states with Democratic governors to “LIBERATE.”

+Vice President Mike Pence on Sunday sidestepped questions about why Trump seemed to be encouraging efforts to undermine preventive measures he himself has promoted.
+“The American people know that no one in America wants to reopen this country more than President Donald Trump,” Pence said on “Fox News Sunday.”

 Trump is pushing to relax the U.S. lockdown by May 1, a plan that hinges partly on more testing.
+Pence told NBC’s ‘’Meet the Press” that the country has “sufficient testing today” for states to begin reopening their economies as part of the initial phases of guidelines that the White House released last week.
+The Trump administration has blamed state leaders for delays.
+But Republican Gov. Mike DeWine of Ohio made a direct appeal to Washington, saying “we really need help … to take our capacity up” and he hoped regulators were watching his NBC interview.

 Texas, Indiana and some other states have announced plans to allow some retailing and other activity to resume.
 Florida and South Carolina have reopened beaches, with some drawing noticeable crowds.